mattmc3/antidote/ARCHITECTURE.md

   clone.
 - Removing a pin: handled inside `zsh_script_clone` so it runs in parallel with everything else.
 Unsets the config and checks the branch back out.

+`antidote pin` and `antidote unpin` are the other half, and they deliberately do none of the above: `pin_command` is a **text transformer**.
+It reads bundle lines through `collect_input`, resolves each pin with `pin_resolve_sha`, and rewrites the annotation with `pin_rewrite_line`.
+It never checks anything out and never touches `antidote.pin`, so the plugins file stays the source of truth and the git config stays derived state owned by `antidote bundle`.
+That split is what keeps unpinning coherent: dropping the annotation is the whole operation, and the next `bundle` run reconciles the clone to match.

+Two consequences fall out of it. `pin` accepts any commit-ish in a `pin:` annotation and resolves it to the strict 40-char form the parser demands, so a loose `pin:v1.2.0` is valid input to `pin` even though it is an error to `bundle`.
+And since resolution is memoized per `__dir__`, every entry sharing a clone gets the same SHA, which is what `check_pin_branch_conflicts` requires.

 Snapshots are `snapshot-YYYYmmdd-HHMMSSZ.txt` files under `_ANTIDOTE_SNAPSHOT_DIR`,
 holding `repo kind:clone pin:<sha>` lines.
 Restore replays each line through